-Other allegations about inappropriate behaviour by Mr Justice Murphy surfaced in the media.
-Murphy was publicly criticised for not giving evidence on oath or calling evidence of good character at his second trial.64 In addition, David Marr and Wendy Bacon in the National Times65 referred to a recommendation reportedly made by Ian Callinan QC to Ian Temby, the DPP, to prosecute Lionel Murphy and Morgan Ryan for conspiracy and attempted bribery in regard to what was known as the Greek conspiracy case and alleged medifraud by a client of Ryan's.
+&lt;sup>67 David Marr and Wendy Bacon, 'Temby Rejects Advice to Charge Murphy Again', National Times, 2-8 May 1986, 5.
+See also: Brian Toohey and Wendy Bacon, reportedly made by Ian Callinan QC to Ian Temby, the DPP, to prosecute Lionel Murphy and Morgan Ryan for conspiracy and attempted bribery in regard to what was known as the Greek conspiracy case and alleged medifraud by a client of Ryan's.
 The recommendation was not accepted.

-The Report of the Stewart Royal Commission was tabled in Parliament.66 Its brief had been to determine whether what had become known as the Age tapes were genuine.
-A second secret volume of the report, the first volume of which authenticated the Age tapes, was said to contain further allegations against Murphy.67
+The Report of the Stewart Royal Commission was tabled in Parliament.
+Its brief had been to determine whether what had become known as the Age tapes were genuine.
+A second secret volume of the report, the first volume of which authenticated the Age tapes, was said to contain further allegations against Murphy.

-Untrue stories began to circulate and be published suggesting that one or more of the High Court Judges would refuse to sit with Mr Justice Murphy, or that Sir Harry was involved in an attempt to have the Governor-General persuade Mr Justice Murphy to resign, or that the judges would conduct some sort of inquiry into Mr Justice Murphy's behaviour.68 No doubt aware of the damage such false allegations could do to the institution of the High Court, Sir Harry took the extremely unusual step of issuing a public statement about the Judges' meeting held on 5 May 1986.69
+Untrue stories began to circulate and be published suggesting that one or more of the High Court Judges would refuse to sit with Mr Justice Murphy, or that Sir Harry was involved in an attempt to have the Governor-General persuade Mr Justice Murphy to resign, or that the judges would conduct some sort of inquiry into Mr Justice Murphy's behaviour.
+No doubt aware of the damage such false allegations could do to the institution of the High Court, Sir Harry took the extremely unusual step of issuing a public statement about the Judges' meeting held on 5 May 1986.

-"Yesterday there was a meeting of the Justices of this Court, including Mr Justice Murphy.
+Yesterday there was a meeting of the Justices of this Court, including Mr Justice Murphy.
 In some way a misunderstanding of the intentions of the Justices has arisen.
 The Justices do not intend to conduct any inquiry or to make any finding as to the conduct of Mr Justice Murphy in order to resolve any controversy as to his Honour's judicial status, rights or duties.
 They did not agree to do so yesterday.

 The function of the Court is to decide cases in open court and not to conduct private inquiries.
 The Court has no function to perform as to its own composition, though its members, of course, have an abiding concern with the preservation of public confidence in it.
 It was that concern which led the meeting of the Justices yesterday to consider what, if any, part it was appropriate for them as individuals to play.
-In the course of the discussion in that regard Mr Justice Murphy sought an opportunity to see the relevant
+In the course of the discussion in that regard Mr Justice Murphy sought an opportunity to see the relevant material in the confidential volume of Mr Justice Stewart's Report and to make a public response to it.
+He volunteered in the meantime not to sit.
+The other members of the Court agreed to postpone further discussion until Mr Justice Murphy has made such response as he wishes to make.